|

 many stations along the line, was a prefabricated structure, with waiting room, office, freight room, and quarters for the

-agent.
-The question of the name again arose.
+The question of the name of the town again arose.

-The railroad in its dispatches had continued to use the name "Burns."
+The railroad in its dispatches over the years had continued to use the name "Burns."
 Thus, the older name which had been in use by the railroad since

 its construction, was used for the